realworldocaml/book/en/02-guided-tour.md

 This should give a sense of what OCaml can do, without getting too deep in any one topic.

-We'll present this guided tour using the Core standard library and the `utop` OCaml toplevel, a shell that lets you type in expressions and evaluate them interactively.
-When you get to the point of running real programs, you'll want to leave the toplevel behind, but it's a great tool for getting to know the language.
+We'll present this guided tour using the Core standard library and the `utop` OCaml toplevel, a shell that lets you type in expressions and evaluate them interactively.  `utop` is an easier-to-use version of the toplevel that you get by typing `ocaml` at the command line, and these instructions will assume you're using `utop` specifically.

 Before getting started, do make sure you have a working OCaml installation and toplevel as you read through this chapter so you can try out the examples.

 <note>
-<title>Installing the interactive top-level</title>
+<title>Installing `utop`</title>

 The easiest way to get the examples running is to set up the OPAM package manager, which is explained in [xref](#installation).